Cavaliers vs. Wizards Player Props Betting Odds

 |3PM

-- Jones' 1.5 made three-pointers per game is the same as his over/under on Wednesday.
+- Jones has averaged the same number of three-pointers per game as his over/under on Friday (1.5).

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.